 The accountant’s letter

 This is an easy place to start.
-It is right at the front of the financial statements, and you are merely looking for certain language.
+It is right at the front of the financial statements, and you are merely looking for a certain language.
 You are reading to make sure the accountant states he/she presented the financial information fairly.
 Any qualifying language is a red flag.

-The building is not required to have its financial statements undergo an independent audit.
+The building is not required to have its financial statements to undergo an independent audit.
 Given the expense involved, many small buildings forgo an audit, and you should not misinterpret it.
 However, larger buildings typically undergo an audit, and a lack of one is a potential warning sign.

 Moving on the balance sheet

 The balance sheet is typically the first financial statement shown, and there are key items for you check.